Skip to content

 Supplier

-These are the people you rely on to create the products you sell to customers.
-If you’re a clothing company, your suppliers are where you get the raw goods that become the clothes you sell (they may even be where you get clothes from directly before selling them).
+Suppliers are the people that provide the products you sell to customers.
+If you’re a clothing company, your suppliers provide the raw materials that become the clothes you sell.

 Input